Brief Statement of Research Interests

 – Kurt Lewin

-My research examines how and why the interplay between people’s identities and social contexts influence their motivation to pursue their goals, and their success in achieving them.
-I often study these processes in the domains of education and health, where I hope the knowledge gained from my research can inform interventions to improve outcomes and reduce disparities.
+My research examines how and why the interplay between people’s identities and social contexts influence the meaning they make of their experiences, their motivation to pursue their goals, and their success in achieving those goals.
+I often study these processes in the domains of education, health, and the environment, where I hope the knowledge gained from my research can inform interventions to improve outcomes and reduce disparities.
 I use a variety of methods to study these topics, including: laboratory and field experiments, longitudinal studies, social network analysis, systematic reviews and meta-analysis, and psycho-physiological techniques (e.g. eye-tracking).
 I organize this research into three related lines which are detailed below.

-One line of my research examines the meaning that people derive from the level of granular details in information, and how that meaning influences motivation and behavior.
-For example, in one set of experiments, we found that having people think about future events in fine-grained (e.g. days) rather than gross-grained (e.g. years) time units led them to experience a greater sense of connection between their present and future selves.
-This, in turn, made them more willing to begin taking action for future events like saving for their children’s college education (Lewis & Oyserman, 2015, Psychological Science).
-In more recent experiments, we’ve demonstrated that granularity can also facilitate goal pursuit in health decision making (Lewis & Earl, accepted in principle, Journal of Personality and Social Psychology) and sustainable behavior (Lewis & Oyserman, in preparation) by changing perceptions of goal relevant information and people’s motivation to regulate their behavior.
+One line of my research examines the meaning that people derive from the way information is communicated, and the consequences of that meaning for motivation and behavior.
+For example, in one set of experiments, we found that framing future events like children’s college education or retirement in fine-grained (e.g., days) rather than gross-grained (e.g., years) time units led people to perceive a greater sense of connection between their present and future selves.
+This, in turn, made them more willing to take action, like saving for those future events (Lewis & Oyserman, 2015, Psychological Science).
+More recently, we’ve found that similar shifts in communication strategies can be leveraged to facilitate goal pursuit in health decision making (Lewis & Earl, accepted in principle, Journal of Personality and Social Psychology) in part due to the effects of communication strategies on how people make meaning of goal relevant information, and their motivation to regulate their behavior (for a longer discussion, see Oyserman, Lewis, et al., 2017, Psychological Inquiry).

-A third line of research integrates basic and applied behavioral science frameworks to understand the motivational consequences of public policies.
-This research often involves conducting systematic reviews of research on policy topics such as racial health disparities (Lewis & Oyserman, 2016, Behavioral Science and Policy) or racial-ethnic disparities in education (Oyserman & Lewis, 2017, Social Issues and Policy Review) and making evidenced-based recommendations for improved public policy.
-Other times when the evidence is lacking or unclear, I conduct new studies to get a better sense of viable approaches for desired social outcomes (e.g. increasing retirement savings – Lewis, Oyserman, & Kapteyn, ongoing research).
+My final line of research attempts to integrate basic and applied behavioral science frameworks to understand the motivational consequences of public policies in order to make evidence-based recommendations to improve policy outcomes.
+This research often involves conducting systematic reviews of research on particular policy areas such as racial and economic health disparities (Lewis & Oyserman, 2016, Behavioral Science & Policy) or racial-ethnic and economic disparities in education (Oyserman & Lewis, 2017, Social Issues and Policy Review).

 If you are interested in learning more about any of the research described above, feel free to email me (email@example.com).